puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_variables.markdown

 In the example above, `$myvar` has several different values, but only one value will apply to any given scope.

-### Parse-Order Dependence
+### Evaluation-Order Dependence

-Unlike [resource declarations][resource], variable assignments are parse-order dependent.
+Unlike [resource declarations][resource], variable assignments are evaluation-order dependent.
 This means you cannot resolve a variable before it has been assigned.

 This is the main way in which the Puppet language fails to be fully declarative.